BaddMann/docs/zentral-create-probes.md

 ## Probe Details

 Probes are simple text files in the `Probes` directory of your `zentral-conf` on the Zentral server.
 The files must be written in JSON or YAML format.
-Currently there is no autoupdate of new/chnaged probes, any changes have to be reloaded in Zentral with Supervisor or a Docker restart (both options are very fast).
+Currently there is no autoupdate of new/edited probes files - any changes have to be reloaded in Zentral with Supervisor or a Docker restart (both options are very fast).

 Important: If the JSON or YAML formatting has any errors Zentral will fail to load, so please double check any probe with a text linter to verify your JSON or YAML files are correctly formatted.